xie186/ViewBS/README.md

 ## 2) bc1743f3418f: IMAGE ID (run `docker image ls` to get the IMAGE ID).
 ```

 > Because docker needs `root` access, sometimes it's not available.
 But `singularity` is an alternative software.
+Please see the link here for details: https://github.com/xie186/ViewBS/wiki/Run-ViewBS-with-%60Docker%60-or-%60Singularity%60#singularity

 ### Installation of dependencies step by step